Nordland: Economy

-The port of Narvik has a direct rail connection to the well known and profitable Kiruna-Gällivare iron-ore fields in Sweden.
+The port of Narvik has a direct rail connection to the well-known and profitable Kiruna-Gällivare iron-ore fields in Sweden.
 There are many dams for hydroelectric power.

-Nordland has an increasing diverse economy, with fledgling research and development in aerospace and space exploration at the Andøya Rocket Range, which primarily is known for its satellite launches.
-This vast province, Norway's second largest, almost the size of Denmark, traditionally was very important for NATO, and the Royal Norwegian Air Force has two squadrons of F-16 fighters stationed at Bodø Airport, and all its P-3 Orion maritime surveillance aircraft stationed at Andøya Air Station.
-The decommissioning of closing military bases has led to a regional shift towards a new knowledge based economy.
+Nordland has an increasingly diverse economy, with fledgling research and development in aerospace and space exploration at the Andøya Rocket Range, which primarily is known for its satellite launches.
+This vast province, Norway's second largest, almost the size of Denmark, traditionally was very important for NATO, and the Royal Norwegian Air Force has two squadrons of F-16 fighters stationed at Bodø Airport and all its P-3 Orion maritime surveillance aircraft stationed at Andøya Air Station.
+The decommissioning of closing military bases has led to a regional shift towards a new knowledge-based economy.

-Bodø Airport is the busiest airport, and a hub for many smaller airports in Nordland.
+Bodø Airport is the busiest airport and a hub for many smaller airports in Nordland.
 Harstad/Narvik Airport, Evenes in the north also has non-stop flights to Oslo.
 The European route E6 runs along the entire length of Nordland.
 There are many tunnels and bridges; some of the largest are Helgeland Bridge, Gimsøystraumen Bridge, Raftsund Bridge, Skjomen Bridge, Rombak Bridge, Hadsel Bridge, Sortland Bridge, Andøy Bridge, Saltstraumen Bridge, Kjellingstraumen Bridge and Brønnøysund Bridge.
-Even with improved communications, population numbers in Nordland has actually decreased slightly since 1990, as many young people move to larger cities in Norway.
-Bodø is the only municipality in the county with a significant growth in population.
+Even with improved communications, population numbers in Nordland have actually decreased slightly since 1990, as many young people move to larger cities in Norway.
+Bodø Municipality is the only municipality in the county with significant growth in population.

 There are local hospitals in Mosjøen, Sandnessjøen, Mo i Rana, Bodø (the largest), Gravdal, Narvik and Stokmarknes.

 History

 There is evidence of human settlement in Nordland as far back as 10,500 years ago, about as early as in southern Norway.
 These Stone Age people lived near the coast, often on islands and typically along straits near the open sea, with a rich provision of marine resources.
-Such archeological evidence has been found on Vega, in Leirfjord and along Saltstraumen.
+Such archeological evidence has been found on Vega, in the Leirfjorden, and along the Saltstraumen.
 There are at least 15 locations with prehistoric rock carvings in Nordland, from Helgeland in the south to Narvik in the north (see Fosna-Hensbacka culture).